ErpNetDocs/tech/modules/logistics/wms/how-to/execute-order-lines.md

 The line execution functionality processes every line separately, and if the execution of all lines is successful, the function will finish with a success message.

 ![Picture](pictures/success.png)

-an informative message is displayed on the screen and the processing is interrupted.

 If there's problem during the execution of the lines, the function will stop running and will display a message giving more details about the problem and its cause.